PUT THE TEXAS SUN TO WORK FOR YOU WITH UNITED

 Yes, prePower accounts can qualify for United’s Community Solar program.

-No. The solar equipment (panels, inverters, etc.) is located on a site that is maintained by United.
-This is another attractive aspect to Community Solar.
+No. The solar equipment (panels, inverters, etc.) are located on sites maintained by third parties.
+This is another attractive aspect to United Community Solar.
 Participating members will not have to have the panels or other equipment installed on their premises.
-Plus, United is responsible for the maintenance of the equipment.
+Plus, the third parties are responsible for the maintenance of the equipment.